-- Macalester College Center for Religious and Spiritual Life Contact: Kelly Stone, College Chaplain and Associate Dean for Religious & Spiritual Life, firstname.lastname@example.org, 651-696-6298.
+- Chaplain staff in the Macalester College Center for Religious and Spiritual Life.
+Contact Kelly Stone, College Chaplain and Associate Dean for Religious & Spiritual Life, at email@example.com or 651-696-6298.

 Non-confidential resources.
-Only confidential resources can promise confidentiality.
-All other College employees who become aware of incidents or allegations of sexual misconduct are required to report the matter to the Title IX Coordinator or Deputy Title IX Coordinators.
-The information given to the Title IX Coordinator or Deputy Title IX Coordinators must include all relevant details, including:
+Only the confidential resources listed above can promise confidentiality.
+All other College employees who become aware of incidents or allegations of sexual misconduct are required to report the matter to the Title IX & Bias Harassment Coordinator or Deputy Title IX Coordinators.
+The information given to the Title IX & Bias Harassment Coordinator or Deputy Title IX Coordinators must include all relevant details, including:

 - The name of the individual reporting the allegation of sexual misconduct.

 - The name(s) of the person(s) accused of the misconduct.

 - Other people involved in the incident.

 - The date, time, and location of the incident.